 Hint: To drive down costs, locate free RV campsites.

 RV rental cost estimate: $50 - $220 per night

-Many RVezy owners offer weekly and monthly rental discounts, which helps bring down the cost of longer trips.
+Many RVezy hosts offer weekly and monthly rental discounts, which helps bring down the cost of longer trips.

 Hotel Rental Costs:

 As with the RV analysis, it varies depending on how many beds you need and what facilities you want.
 For a hotel to fit four people, here is a ball park estimate: